Default posture

 | Browser domains | * allow | All domains allowed |

-| File paths | /workspace/* allow | Only workspace files, nothing else |
+| File paths (computer) | /workspace/* allow | Only workspace paths, everything else blocked |

 | Destructive tools | ask | Delete, deploy, push always need approval |